censortracker/censortracker/README.md

 - `management` to be able to detect permission conflicts
 - `notifications` to show notifications
 - `proxy` to configure and use Censor Tracker proxy servers
+- `scripting` to inject content scripts into websites
 - `storage` to save preferences
 - `unlimitedStorage` to save the database of blocked websites
 - `webNavigation` for handling requests